 - Family Monthly Active People: 3.64 billion, up 190 million year on year

-Famously founded by Mark Zuckerberg in his Harvard dorm, Meta Platforms (NASDAQ: FB) operates a collection of the largest social networks in the world - Facebook, Instagram, WhatsApp, and Messenger, along with its metaverse focused Facebook Reality Labs.
+Famously founded by Mark Zuckerberg in his Harvard dorm, Meta Platforms (NASDAQ: META) operates a collection of the largest social networks in the world - Facebook, Instagram, WhatsApp, and Messenger, along with its metaverse focused Facebook Reality Labs.

 The need for connection is foundational to human experience, and remains the driver of Facebook’s mission - to connect the world.
 Through its platforms, users can connect, share, discover, and communicate with family and friends on just about any connected device.
 Its massive global aggregated audience of over 3 billion users spends over two hours per day on properties.